IacopomC/Sensor-Fusion-3D-Multi-Object-Tracking/README.md

 Even without solving any of the tasks, the project code can be executed.

-The final project uses pre-computed lidar detections in order for all students to have the same input data.
-If you use the workspace, the data is prepared there already.
-Otherwise, [download the pre-computed lidar detections](https://drive.google.com/drive/folders/1IkqFGYTF6Fh_d8J3UjQOSNJ2V42UDZpO?usp=sharing) (~1 GB), unzip them and put them in the folder `results`.
+The project uses pre-computed lidar detections.
+[Download](https://drive.google.com/drive/folders/1IkqFGYTF6Fh_d8J3UjQOSNJ2V42UDZpO?usp=sharing) them (~1 GB), unzip them and put them in the folder `results`.

 ## External Dependencies
 Parts of this project are based on the following repositories: